khalid-hussain/morals-and-behaviour/10-characteristics-of-the-soul.md

 only among wicked people, vicious natures, and cruel and vile souls.

-323. All this being very ugly, the opposite, which consists of concealing the fact that you are troubled, is praiseworthy because it is a mark of pity, gentleness, charity, and compassion.
+323. All this being very ugly, the opposite, which consists of concealing the fact that you are troubled, is praiseworthy because it is a mark of piety, gentleness, charity, and compassion.

-324. Thus one can say that the happy medium, for a man, is to have a sensitive soul but an impassive body, that is to say that neither on his face or in his comportment[^mean-comportment] should there be any sign that he is troubled.
+324. Thus one can say that the happy medium, for a man, is to have a sensitive soul but an impassive[^mean-impassive] body, that is to say that neither on his face or in his comportment[^mean-comportment] should there be any sign that he is troubled.

     If a man whose own judgement is poor only knew what harm his false